angelajfisher/angelajfisher/README.md

 ## ✧ Development ༉‧₊˚.

 ### Projects ♫
-I recently began working on [**CommuniTEA**](https://github.com/CommuniTEAM/CommuniTEA), a single-page web application written in TypeScript and Go that aims to bring tea-enthusiasts together with their local communities.
-Check us out at [CommuniTEA.life](https://communitea.life/) and discover the joys of tea in your neighborhood!
+I recently began working on [**CommuniTEA**](https://github.com/CommuniTEAM/CommuniTEA), a single-page web application written in TypeScript and Go that aims to bring tea-enthusiasts together in their local communities.
+Check out our API as it develops at [CommuniTEA.life/api](https://communitea.life/api) and get ready to discover the joys of tea in your neighborhood soon!

 ### Languages ⁂